An interacting particle system for the front of an epidemic advancing through a susceptible population: Martingale properties of the infected proportion

-which collects all the information needed to reconstruct the true particle system up to time $t$, without peeking into the future neither for the reflected dynamics nor for the realisation of the infection times.
+which we note has enough information to reconstruct the particle system up to time $t$, without revealing anything about the future.
+The following result is the first part of Theorem \ref{Thm:convergence_Barnes}. \begin{prop}[Martingale property] For all $n\geq1$, the stochastic process $(M_{t}^{n})_{t\geq0}$ given by